Non-local finite-depth circuits for constructing SPT states and quantum cellular automata

 Now we imagine truncating the above circuit as follows,

 where $R$ is some finite connected subset of sites.
 Far outside of the region $R$, $V_R$ will act as the identity.
 Deep inside the region $R$, $V_R$ will act as $Q_AQ^{-1}_B$.
 To understand what happens near the boundaries of $R$, we will employ the so-called Margolus representation of a QCA.
-We will first describe this for 1D systems and then show how to extend to higher dimensional systems at the end.
+We will first describe this for 1D systems and then show how to extend to higher dimensional systems in the next section.

 Take the physical space to be a 1D chain with sites indexed by a single integer $i$.
 By blocking a finite number of sites, \textit{i.e.} enlarging the unit cell, it is always possible to make $Q$ have unit range, meaning that if $O_i$ is an operator supported on a site $i$, then $QO_iQ^{-1}$ is supported at most on sites $i-1,i,i+1$.
 Then, according to the results of Ref.~\cite{Schumacher2004}, the QCA can be written in the following Margolus representation,